 Lifestyle brands create emotional storytellings even if the product is not shown in the ads.
 Experiences and activities create bigger associations with the lifestyle while the product can take a more subtle approach on backgrounds, with branding colors and elements.

-Apple’s most known ad “1984” didn’t show on any moment the product but told the story of an unnamed heroine, who represented the coming of the Macintosh, saving humanity from conformity.
+Apple’s most known ad “1984” didn’t show at any moment the product but told the story of an unnamed heroine, who represented the coming of the Macintosh, saving humanity from conformity.
 Even though Apple advertisements are more technical nowadays, the brand settled down from its beginning what are the main brand and its audience values today.
-Furthermore, their own shop generates unforgettable experience, with a simple design, friendly, innovative and stylish products.
+Furthermore, their own shop generates an unforgettable experience, with a simple design, friendly, innovative and stylish products.

 Apple 1984 Super Bowl Commercial

 On the other hand, the luxury automotive brand BMW built its own strategy in selling the best possible experience for driving.
 It wasn’t about buying a good car but all about living the road and enjoying the driving, simply saying the car is not just for getting from A to B, but for pleasure.

 BMW Ultimate Driving Experience Campaign

 Facilitating interaction among the audience members with activities and championships is necessary to make a distinction from other brands and it’s a great exercise which helps brands to establish culture and formulate their union.

 Harley Davidson is seen as a community of motorbike riders around a nation cemented under an iconic lifestyle of friendship and fraternity on the road.
 The brand organized special meetings to encounter all fans who realized that they were born in different places and had different jobs and statuses, but they all shared the same passion and were united by a common goal of reaching freedom with their motorbikes.

 Besides, Nike has created a Nike+ community where the fitness community meets and shares their lifestyles by uploading their workout results to the app and comparing with other members.
 An association like this is much more motivational than just wearing the product.